yevgenys/Advent-Of-Code-2017/README.md

 # Advent-Of-Code-2017
 details about game http://adventofcode.com/2017

-this algorithms are not optimal, that just working :)
+this algorithms are not optimal, they just working :)